-As at As at

-December 31, 2020 December 31, 2019

-(i) Excise and service tax matters 302.97 294.17
+As at December 31, 2021 As at December 31, 2020 (i) Excise and service tax matters 311.76 302.97 Total 311.76 302.97

-Total 302.97 294.17

-(ii) On March 6, 2019, the Company was directed for the closure of its operations in Ankleshwar by the Gujarat Pollution Control Board (GPCB) due to a suspected water contamination issue.
-The GPCB, through its subsequent orders, had granted a temporary revocation of the closure order.
-As per the latest order received from the GPCB on July 8, 2020, the Company was provided with a temporary revocation upto January 8, 2021.
-The Company filed an application for further extension on December 14, 2020 on which the GPCB requested certain clarifications on January 30, 2021.
-The Company has responded to those requests and further extension is now awaited.
-The Company is representing to the GPCB for a permanent revocation of the closure order and is doing all the necessary acts, deeds and formalities in that connection.
+(ii) On March 6, 2019, the Company was directed for closure of its operations in Ankleshwar by the Gujarat Pollution Control Board (GPCB) due to a suspected ground water contamination issue.
+The GPCB through its subsequent orders had granted temporary revocation of the closure order.
+The Company has represented to the GPCB for a permanent revocation of the closure order and is expecting a favourable response